Dr Jonathan Lippiat

 Postgraduate studentship areas:

-- Applications are welcome for postgraduate research projects on ion channels and transporters in any of these areas, leading to the degree of PhD or MSc by Research.
-Please contact by email for more information.
+- Applications are welcome for postgraduate research projects on ion channels in the above research areas, leading to the degree of PhD or MSc by Research.
+Please contact me by email for more information.

 Research groups and institutes